Nasdanika-Models/togaf/README.md

             * Create a CI/CD pipeline to deploy the microservice to the DEV environment
             * Create an issue tracker project and issues for manual tasks, if not everything is automated

+## Resources

+* [Azure Model](https://github.com/Nasdanika-Models/azure) - explains how a "generic" Azure metamodel can be tailored to organization's needs.